<<explanation, making clear>>

 There are vastly differing views on many spiritual issues, each having a measure of truth, but not fully in agreement with the Lord’s perspective.
 We are to respect people with differing opinions and show them love and fellowship in Christ as we live out our beliefs, provided we can do this in good conscience.
 In many spiritual matters there is a godly tension between differing yet Biblical facets of truth regarding the same topic, with these contrasting viewpoints providing a richer and fuller appreciation.
 When convicted by the Holy Spirit and we come to a fuller understanding from the Bible, its authority is to supersede all concepts, preconceived ideas or views we hold, while also recognising there is a place to humbly give and receive help from other believers to understand the fuller counsel of God (Act 18:24-30).
 Don’t alter God’s guidebook to suit your desires, beliefs and lifestyle – our lives are to come into alignment with it.
 Without clear, unchanging governing principles chaos, compromise, confusion and sin reigns as everyone does what seems best in their own eyes (Jdg 17:6, 21:25).

 Peter reminds us that scriptural prophecies did not originate with humanity but came by the direction of the Holy Spirit and will therefore come to pass (2 Pet 1:20).
 Ask God to reveal the true meaning of the Scriptures to your spirit (Ps 119:18).
 Some have interpreted Bible passages incorrectly, been deceived and led away from the truth, forming new cults that teach heresy.
 God does not wish us to suffer such confusion (1 Cor 14:33).
+When the plain sense (of a Scripture) makes good sense, seek no other sense, lest you end up with non-sense!

 2/.
 Of tongues